mustafah15/zettelkasten/zettelkasten/a.technical/analyzing business domains.md

 type: literature
 ---
 ## What is a business domain?
-A business domain defines a company's main area of activity, generally speaking, it's the service the company provides to its clients. it's important to note that companies may change their business domain often.
+A business domain defines a company's main area of activity; generally speaking, it's the service the company provides to its clients. it's important to note that companies may change their business domain often.

 - ### [[what is a subdomain]]